Emergency Medicine Fellowship

 • 1 block high-acuity Emergency Pediatrics; away at Connecticut Children’s Medical Center, Hartford, CT

-• 1 block elective (must be approved by program director)
+• 1 block elective

 • Core Content Lecture Series: Didactics are held each Wednesday from 9:30 a.m. to 2:30 p.m.
 These include a mix of faculty-delivered lectures, fellow-delivered case reports and lectures, journal club, US and radiology image review, SIM, and hands-on procedure and US training.